Ortus-Solutions/commandbox-tests/README.md

 [Test Files](single-site)

 This basic tests, hits all the core features of CommandBox servers across Lucee, Adobe, and production vs development profiles.
-It covers:

-- HTTP/SSL/AJP bindings
-- Virtual directories
-- GZip predicates
-- Custom error pages
-- Access logs
-- Custom server rules
-- Custom MIME types
-- Custom welcome files
-- Allowed extensions

 ## Custom SSL Cert